-Struggling to find balance between teacher work-life balance?
+Struggling to find a balance between teacher work-life balance?
 The struggle is real as more gets put on teacher’s plates and there’s less time to do it all!
 We’ve created a list of tips from fellow teachers to help you balance and restore sanity this school year.

 Cynthia says “The best advice I was given is to use your time wisely at school.
 Use your prep time to get as much done as possible.
 Avoid talking with colleagues for long periods that will kill your time to complete work.
 Bring one to two things home to complete once the kids are in bed to avoid feeling overwhelmed with things to do.”

-Gina says “I close my door and lights off.
+-Gina says “I close my door and lights off.
 I do have a lamp and Christmas lights that I do turn on.
 It is the only way I can get as much work done at work during prep and my lunch time.
 When I go home I want to make sure I give myself (gym) and family (homework, dinner, etc..) the time they deserve.
 If I don’t do this, I get overwhelmed.
 I am stressed and not a happy camper.
 I have also learned to say no.

-Jenny says “My room is often a hot mess, my centers are simple and repeat frequently.
+-Jenny says “My room is often a hot mess, my centers are simple and repeat frequently.
 I focus my planning on small group time in reading and math.